 Even during the best of times, maintaining a happy, healthy relationship takes effort — nothing new here.
-But what about during times of challenge and hardship — you know, like a pandemic?
+But what about during times of challenge and hardship — you know, like a pandemic such as Covid?
 How do you improve your relationship then?

 For all intents and purposes, partners have been cooped up inside with each other and their kid(s) for a year now, and as it turns out, there’s a fine line between “quality time together” and “too much time together” (snort).
 Yes, all that family time can amount to a brutal look in the mirror.